DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 ## Toy Data

 For illustrating examples, we will use the anonymized raw scores for **Project Showcase 2025**.
-Judges were asked to score projects in 5 separate categories on a range from 1–9.
+Judges were asked to score projects in 5 separate categories on a range from 1 to 9.
 Hence, the range of a judge's raw score is 5–45.

 <div id="CSVTable" style="overflow-x: auto;"></div>
 <script src="https://code.jquery.com/jquery-3.6.4.min.js"></script>